CumulusNetworks/docs/content/cumulus-netq-32/Provision-Network-and-Devices/Manage-NetQ-Agents.md

 cumulus@switch~:$ netq config restart agent
 ```

-## Disable and Re-enable a NetQ Agent
+### Disable and Re-enable a NetQ Agent

 You can temporarily disable NetQ Agent on a node.
-Disabling the agent maintains the activity history in the NetQ database, but stops the agent from collecting new data.
+Disabling the NetQ Agent maintains the data already collected in the NetQ database, but stops the NetQ Agent from collecting new data until it is re-enabled.

 To disable a NetQ Agent, run: